MurakamiShun/SerialPort/README.md

 # SerialPort
-Use Serial Port on Windows and Linux(checked OS:ubuntu14.04, Raspbian)
+Serial port library using C++ for Windows and Linux(checked:ubuntu14.04, Raspbian)

 # detail
 Read Serial.hpp (Sorry Japanese only)